huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Helicopter
 - [ ] Limousine

-#### Ella Fitzgerald is most cosely associated with what kind of music?
+#### Ella Fitzgerald is most closely associated with what kind of music?

 - [x] Jazz
 - [ ] Punk